Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 You're subject to the local laws of Algeria, including those that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our

-Penalties for possession of illegal drugs, including 'soft drugs', include imprisonment.
-More information:
+Penalties for possession of illegal drugs include imprisonment.

-Photographing military or sensitive sites, including military or security personnel, may lead to arrest and detention.
+Photographing sensitive sites or subjects, including military or security personnel, may lead to arrest and detention.

 Serious crime, such as murder or treason, may attract the death penalty.